-Analogy vs Metaphor!
+Analogy vs. metaphor!
 Skilled writers use a variety of techniques that make their texts more interesting and appealing to their readers.
 This is especially true when it comes to fiction stories; you’d rarely see a narration without such techniques as analogies and metaphors.
 But what is the difference between these two?
 Read on to figure this out and to never have any problems finding whether what you see in a piece of writing is an analogy or a metaphor.

-Analogy vs Metaphor Definition
+Analogy vs. Metaphor

 When you’re using an ANALOGY you are comparing two completely different things to each other.
 On the other hand, when you’re using a METAPHOR, you are writing a phrase or a word while actually referring to something else.

-- ANALOGY: Life is like a race.
+- Analogy: Life is like a race.

-- METAPHOR: Love is a journey.
+- Metaphor: Love is a journey.

 When to Use Analogy